-For preference comparisons of paired successive musical excerpts, Koh (1967) found time-order effects (TOEs) that correlated negatively with stimulus valence–a tendency to prefer the first of two unpleasant excerpts and vice versa.
-Here we present three experiments designed to investigate whether valence-level dependent order effects for aesthetic preference (a) can be accounted for using Hellström’s (e.g., 1979) sensation-weighting (SW) model, (b) can be generalized to successive and to simultaneous visual stimuli, and (c) vary, in accordance with the stimulus weighting, with interstimulus interval (ISI; successive stimuli) or stimulus duration (simultaneous stimuli).
-Participants compared paired successive jingles (Experiment 1), successive color patterns (Experiment 2), and simultaneous color patterns (Experiment 3), selecting the preferred stimulus in each pair.
-Results were described well with the SW model: In Experiments 1 and 2, there were consistently higher weights for the second stimulus than for the first and negatively valence-level dependent TOEs.
-In Experiment 3, there was no consistent laterality effect on the stimulus weighting and no valence-level dependent SOE.
-In terms of the SW model, the valence-level dependent TOEs can be explained as a consequence of the differential stimulus weighting in combination with stimulus valence varying from low to high, and the absence of valence-level dependent SOEs as a consequence of the absence of systematic differential stimulus weighting.
-For successive stimuli, there were no important effects of ISI on the stimulus weighting and TOEs, and, for simultaneous stimuli, there was only a small effect of duration on the stimulus weighting, possibly reflecting stimulus scanning.
+For preference comparisons of paired successive musical excerpts, Koh (American Journal of Psychology, 80, 171-185, 1967) found time-order effects (TOEs) that correlated negatively with stimulus valence-the first (vs. the second) of two unpleasant (vs. two pleasant) excerpts tended to be preferred.
+We present three experiments designed to investigate whether valence-level-dependent order effects for aesthetic preference (a) can be accounted for using Hellstrom's (e.g., Journal of Experimental Psychology: Human Perception and Performance, 5, 460-477, 1979) sensation-weighting (SW) model, (b) can be generalized to successive and to simultaneous visual stimuli, and (c) vary, in accordance with the stimulus weighting, with interstimulus interval (ISI; for successive stimuli) or stimulus duration (for simultaneous stimuli).
+Participants compared paired successive jingles (Exp.
+1), successive color patterns (Exp.
+2), and simultaneous color patterns (Exp.
+3), selecting the preferred stimulus.
+The results were well described by the SW model, which provided a better fit than did two extended versions of the Bradley-Terry-Luce model.
+Experiments 1 and 2 revealed higher weights for the second stimulus than for the first, and negatively valence-level-dependent TOEs.
+In Experiment 3, there was no laterality effect on the stimulus weighting and no valence-level-dependent space-order effects (SOEs).
+In terms of the SW model, the valence-level-dependent TOEs can be explained as a consequence of differential stimulus weighting in combination with stimulus valence varying from low to high, and the absence of valence-level-dependent SOEs as a consequence of the absence of differential weighting.
+For successive stimuli, there were no important effects of ISI on weightings and TOEs, and, for simultaneous stimuli, duration had only a small effect on the weighting.